mergewayhq/mergeway-cli/docs/README.md

 - Follow the writing guidance in [`docs/STYLEGUIDE.md`](STYLEGUIDE.md) and reuse snippets from [`docs/templates/`](templates/).
 - Every feature PR should either update docs or state why no change is needed.
 - Once a quarter, skim Overview, Installation, Getting Started, Concepts, Reference, and Troubleshooting to ensure they still match the CLI.
 Track follow-up work in GitHub issues labeled `docs-review`.

+## License

+Documentation and supporting tooling are distributed under the same [MIT License](../LICENSE.md) as the CLI.